Here are some frequently asked questions about debate and our debate program:

 Lincoln-Douglas is the only one-on-one style of high school debate.
 It is focused on philosophy and public policy.

 Middle School Public Debate (MSPDP) is a parliamentary style debate where three person teams compete.
 Teams consist of participants in grades 5 through 8.

 Public Forum is the most widespread form of high school debate in the US.
 Two person teams debate current events.

-Session 1, Policy Debate, is intended for experienced Lincoln-Douglas Debaters looking to learn more about policy debate and its application to Lincoln-Douglas Debate.
+Session 1, Policy Debate for Experience LD Debaters, is intended for experienced Lincoln-Douglas Debaters looking to learn more about policy debate and its application to Lincoln-Douglas Debate.
 Students should have participated on a competitive team for at least one season.